-No matter what pan you use, a splatter shield is recommended so you don't get burned or get oil splattered on your stove.
-I use mine every time I fry something that will make a mess.
+No matter what pan you use, a splatter shield is recommended so you don’t get burned or get oil splattered on your stove.

 Making the crunchies

+Now you want to make the crunchies for the pan fried boneless chicken thighs.
 After taking the chicken out of the pan you add butter, garlic, minced dried onion and red pepper flakes.
 Stir for about 2 min while the garlic browns slightly.